Erin Birgy

-Erin Birgy (born 1988 or 1989), better known by the stage name Mega Bog, is an experimental musician.
-She has released five albums.
+Erin Birgy (born 1988 or 1989), better known as Mega Bog, is an American experimental pop singer, songwriter, and musician.
+She has released seven studio albums.

-Background
+Early life

 Erin Birgy was born in Idaho in 1988 or 1989.
 She kept horses as a child and was part of a traveling rodeo, in which she practiced barrel racing, calf roping and mutton busting.
 In her teens she moved to Spokane, Washington, then Olympia, Washington.

+Career

 Birgy took on the name Mega Bog in around 2009, having previously performed under the names Little Swamp and Midi Marsh.
 In 2019 she and James Krivchenia of Big Thief moved to Los Angeles, then to an off-grid cabin in New Mexico.